 The simple truth about the United States…widely told throughout the world, will do more to reduce the risk of war, and thus to reduce the need for a multibillion dollar military force, than any other single factor. – Philip Reed, July 1947

-On January 27, 1948, President Truman signed the Smith-Mundt Act of 1948 to combat the “weapons of false propaganda and misinformation” that were preventing knowledge and understanding of America’s policies, blocking the free flow of news and information across borders, and inhibiting mutual understanding betweens the people of the United States and the peoples of other nations.
-Such was the purpose of Smith-Mundt as declared in the January 7, 1948 report of the Senate Foreign Relations Committee recommending the bill to the Senate.
-The same view was echoed in a late 1947 report by the bipartisan Smith-Mundt Commission and other reports, public speeches, interviews, magazine articles, and op-eds from media leaders, the State Department, the Congress, and deans and professors in academia.
-The Senate committee report asserted that authorizing the State Department to act on behalf of the U.S. Government and the American public to actively engage and inform foreign publics, both directly and by facilitating other actors such as the U.S. media and other private organizations, was required for the “urgent, forthright, and dynamic measures to disseminate the truth.”
-The activities authorized under the Smith-Mundt Act, activities we now collectively label as public diplomacy, included shortwave broadcasting of news and information, such as the Voice of America, local distribution of news and information, and many cultural, educational, and technical exchanges and related efforts.
+On January 27, 1948 President Truman signed the Smith-Mundt Act of 1948 into law.
+As the Senate’s Committee on Foreign Relations stated in its report on the bill earlier that month, the law was necessary to combat the “weapons of false propaganda and misinformation” that were preventing knowledge and understanding of America’s policies, blocking the free flow of news and information across borders, and inhibiting mutual understanding betweens the people of the United States and the peoples of other nations.
+This echoed the report by the bipartisan Smith-Mundt Commission, issued a couple of months earlier, and other reports, public speeches, interviews, magazine articles, and op-eds from media leaders, the State Department, the Congress, and deans and professors in academia.

-Today, the Smith-Mundt Act, as amended primarily by Senators Fulbright and Zorinsky in 1972 and 1985 respectively, is often labeled as the “anti-propanganda” law to protect Americans from the government.
+Today, the Smith-Mundt Act, as amended primarily by Senators Fulbright and Zorinsky in 1972 and 1985 respectively, has often been labeled as an anti-propanganda law to “protect” Americans from the government.
 The irony of this interpretation has a real effect on America’s engagement foreign publics:

 - It portrays U.S. Government activities that inform & empower foreign publics as bad propaganda unfit for Americans;